 Asking questions has many benefits.
 Asking sincere questions automatically makes you an active listener.
-It shows the person that you’re interested and you are paying attention.
+It shows the person that you’re interested and paying attention.

 Being a good listener is an essential trait in parents.
 It strengthens bonds, gathers information about the child, and lets them know they matter to you.
-More importantly, it can play a crucial role in their development (1).
+More importantly, it can be crucial to their development (1).

-By using questions, particularly open-ended ones, we’re expanding our child’s curiosity and creativity.
+We’re expanding our child’s curiosity and creativity by using questions, particularly open-ended ones.
 They get to exercise their ability to reason, as well as gain independence.